UKHO/docs/software-engineering/strategy/software-engineering-ai-strategy.md

 Operational governance responsibilities:

 - Engineering managers: ensure team members complete baseline training and that Copilot is used in line with guidance.
-- Platform/security: maintain secure integrations, sandboxes and monitoring dashboards; run periodic compliance checks.
+- Platform/security: maintain secure integrations and monitoring dashboards; run periodic compliance checks.
 - Legal/IP: provide fast-turnaround guidance for licensing questions and keep an approved patterns list for reuse.

 ---